 (c) International Financial Reporting Standards

 (e) Relative view of AS VS Ind AS VS IFRS

 Section B (Accounting of Business Combinations & Restructuring) [20 Marks]:

-Section B of Paper-17 of CA Final Course contain topic related to Accounting of Business Combinations & Restructuring.
+Section B of Paper-17 of CA Final Course contains a topic related to Accounting of Business Combinations & Restructuring.
 This section carries 20% weightage.

 2. Accounting for Business Combinations & Restructuring (as per Ind AS)

-(a) Relevant Terms, Types of merger, methods of accounting, treatment of Goodwill arising on merger, Purchase consideration and settlement
+(a) Relevant Terms, Types of the merger, methods of accounting, treatment of Goodwill arising on the merger, Purchase consideration and settlement

 (b) Accounting in books of vendor/ transferor and transferee

 (d) Accounting for Mergers / Acquisitions (including chain holdings, cross-holdings, multiple holdings)